-This settlement was located on the Serra das Almas Plateau, on the banks of the Rio de Contas Pequeno, today known as the Rio Brumado.
+This settlement was located on the Serra das Almas Plateau, on the banks of the Rio de Contas Pequeno, now known as the Rio Brumado.

-This attracted a large number of prospectors, especially bandeirantes from São Paulo and Minas Gerais, who went up the bed of the Rio de Contas Pequeno and, exploring the nearby mountains, founded another settlement – Mato Grosso– three leagues away and at an altitude of 1,450 metres.
+This attracted a large number of prospectors, especially bandeirantes from São Paulo and Minas Gerais, who went up the bed of the Rio de Contas Pequeno and, exploring the nearby mountains, founded another settlement – Mato Grosso – three leagues away and at an altitude of 1,450 metres.

 At the beginning of the 18th century, the Jesuits built another church, 12 kilometres below the village of Crioulos, dedicated to Our Lady of Livramento.